saskema/centWaveOpt/README.md

 ## centWaveOpt
 This script is part of the supplementary material for the paper "Automated Optimization of XCMS Parameters for Improved Peak Picking of LC-MS Data using the Coefficient of Variation and Parameter Sweeping for Untargeted Metabolomic" by Sascha K. Manier et al., Drug Testing and Analysis, 2018.
-Use it to initially optimise for your peak XCMS parameters.
+Use it to optimise your XCMS parameters.
 In a first step the parameters will be used in a certain range and replace the XCMS-Online Q-Exactive preset parameters (Tautenhahn et al., Anal Chem., 2012) one by one.
 In a second step the top three parameters (except prefilter 1 and 2) will be combined in every possible way and the above described process will be repeated to exclude cross effects.

 ## How to use it
 Place your XCMS readable files in a folder called "QC" and place it in your working directory.
 Specify your file ending in the beginning of the script and run it.
 The script will create a folder in your working directory called "centWaveOptResults" where it will save all the parameter sweeping results in CSV files.